gidoiualexandru/Blog_App/README.md

-Instructions how to run the project:
+Instructions how to run the project :

 ## Setup